Travel Tips

 Itineraries

 Many travelers like to have a copy of the itinerary before they leave.
-Feel free to look it over and print out a copy: Square Dance | We 3 Jazz Tour
+Click on the appropriate tour below to print a copy:

-Travel Suggestions
+Travel Suggestions & Reminders

 Horseshoe neck pillow & sleep mask for the flight.
 Motion sickness pills if you think you might need it.
 Laptop computer for DVD movies, good book and cards.